PyxiaNox/aucoindufeu/README.md

-# aucoindufeu
+### Au Coin du Feu

-### IN PROGRESS
+#### IN PROGRESS

 My first website, a showcase of what I can do with Symfony.
-It's about an antique shop/used bookstore !
+It's about an antique shop/used bookstore (e-shop website) !

+> "Au Coin du Feu" is an e-shop website for a fictive used bookstore.
+> This is my project to pass my degree to be web developer.

-### Technologies
+#### Technologies

 **Front-end**
 - HTML
-- CSS - SASS/SCSS
+- CSS
 - BootStrap
 - Native JavaScript